 How long is brewed tea good for?
-There are many variables to consider: the amount of time the tea is refrigerated, if any, how long it can be frozen, and how long it can be kept at room temperature.
+There are many variables to consider: the time the tea is refrigerated, if any, how long it can be frozen, and how long it can be kept at room temperature.
 Listed below are some of the most common ways to store brewed tea.
 Keep reading to discover the best methods.
 Whether you want to serve tea immediately or use it later, these tips should help.

 If you have a special brew of tea you can freeze, there are several advantages to doing so.
 While brewing a fresh batch of tea is not a bad idea, the taste and nutrients of the tea can be lost over time.
 Fortunately, brewing and freezing tea can preserve these qualities.
-Tea is a popular beverage that has been gaining in popularity over the years.
+Tea is a popular beverage that has been gaining popularity over the years.
 Its antioxidants are believed to lower your risk of heart disease and cancer.

 It’s important to remember that brewed tea keeps in the fridge for between two and five days.
 However, it doesn’t last this long if it’s left out.
-It can easily become moldy and contaminated by other foods.
+It can quickly become moldy and contaminated by other foods.
 To avoid this, store your tea in an airtight container with a tight lid.
 This way, it can retain its flavor and won’t become contaminated with other foods.